haldunatar/selectCool/README.md

 <h3>Select Cool<h3>

-<strong>SelectCool</strong> is created to be able to use more accessible Select Elements and to improve UX.
+<strong>SelectCool</strong> is created to be able to use more accessible Select Elements and improve UX.

 The idea is creating Select Elements with a div box and assigning Select Element behaviours with a little Js code.